not-empty/grit-microframework-go/README.md

 ## Pagination with Cursor

-By default endpoints return up to **25** items and include an `X-Page-Cursor` header when more pages exist.
+By default list endpoints return up to **25** (or less if you provide the ?limit=x) items and include an `X-Page-Cursor` header when more pages exist.

 1. **First page** (no cursor):